U.S. Senate prepares to vote on one coronavirus aid package while working on another

 Separately, the Trump administration late on Tuesday also asked Congress for another $45.8 billion to shore up U.S. agencies responding to the outbreak.

-It would also give extra funds to help beef up sanitation efforts at airports, provide extra protective gear to federal agents, bolster cybersecurity protections, improve teleworking capabilities, and shore up the Amtrak passenger rail service, which has seen a steep drop in ridership.
+It would also give extra funds to help beef up sanitation efforts at airports, provide extra protective gear to federal agents, bolster cybersecurity protections, improve teleworking capabilities and shore up the Amtrak passenger rail service, which has seen a steep drop in ridership.

 House Democrats had concerns with some aspects that might not belong in a coronavirus bill, the House Democratic aide said, such as $291 million for the agency in charge of deporting illegal immigrants.

-Congress already approved a first $8.3 billion package in early March to boost the medical response to the pandemic.
+Congress quickly approved an first $8.3 billion package in early March to boost the medical response to the pandemic.

-Health officials have advised Americans to avoid non-essential travel and large gatherings in an effort to stop the spread of the coronavirus.
+Health officials have advised Americans to avoid non-essential travel and large gatherings in an effort to stop the spread of the coronavirus, which has infected more than 6,500 people across the country and killed at least 115.

-Lawmakers were also strategizing how to limit their own risk of becoming ill, with McConnell saying he planned to double the amount of time to vote to limit the number of members in the chamber at any one time.
+McConnell on Wednesday warned his fellow senators against congregating as they normally do during votes.

-On Wednesday, he warned his fellow senators against congregating as they normally do during votes.
+“Come in and vote and leave,” said McConnell, who also said that the Senate’s typical 15-minute roll-call votes would be extended to 30 minutes so that members do not all rush into the chamber at once.

-Reporting by David Morgan, Richard Cowan, David Shepardson, Susan Heavey and Susan Cornwell; Writing by Susan Cornwell; Editing by Scott Malone, Bernadette Baum and Rosalba O'Brien
+Reporting by David Morgan, Richard Cowan, David Shepardson, Susan Heavey and Susan Cornwell; Writing by Susan Cornwell; Editing by Scott Malone, Paul Simao and Bernadette Baum